Cap-go/website/src/content/docs/docs/tooling/cli.md

 `npx @capgo/cli bundle encrypt [path/to/zip]`

+This command is used when you use external source to store your code or for test purpose.

 Optionally, you can give:

 `--key [/path/to/my/private_key]` the path of your private key.
 `--key-data [privateKey]` the private key data, if you want to use inline.
-This command is use when you use external source to store your code or for test purpose.
-The command will print your `ivSessionKe`y and the encrypted zip, you can use it with the
+The command will print your `ivSessionKey`y and generate an encrypted zip, to use it with the upload command or decryt command.

-`--iv-session-key` and `--external` option of the `upload` command, or for decrypting the zip.

 ### **Decrypt**